 Arnoglossum atriplicifolium - PALE INDIAN PLANTAIN

-Interesting white flowers, large leaves up to 8" in diameter with very showy the silver bottom (often shows in the breeze or wind).
+Interesting white flowers, large leaves up to 8" in diameter with very showy silver leaf undersides (often shows in the breeze or wind).
+Often with darker reddish stems.

 Late bloomer, adaptable and tough.
 Will seed around with fluffy seeds (deadhead, if you want them to stay put) - suitable for bigger gardens.